Wallace-Chen/CMSHCALTiming/README.md

 To run the code, please provide the bx.json and lumi.json, otherwise need to comment corresponding code in the .C file.
 Note you may want update these two files before you really want to use them.
 Of course, lumi part can be done in the Tuple making step.
 There's a link: https://cms-service-dqm.web.cern.ch/cms-service-dqm/CAF/certification/Collisions18/13TeV/PromptReco/Cert_314472-317696_13TeV_PromptReco_Collisions18_JSON.txt, where you can check lumi sections.

 Also there are some histograms that can check specific channels, ieta and iphi can be set through ieta_check_*, ieta_compare1_* and ieta_compare2_* variables.
 Also the array _iphi includes some iphis that will be plotted each ieta for some variables.
 But the first element must be zero meanning the all iphis in that ieta.
-It has to be mentioned here that _iphi information needs to be included in the plot script later to have the correct plotting, this can be done either manually or automatically.
-Manually, you include _phi = [0,*,*] in the beginning of plot.py(or whatever name your ploting script is).
-Automatically, just make sure you have the file called plot.py in the same directory and run the code, you will have file like 0_plot.py or 1_plot.py something like this which includes the information automatically for you._
+It has to be mentioned here that _iphi information needs to be included in the plot script later to have the correct plotting, meaning that you include _phi = [0,*,*] in the beginning of plot.py(or whatever name your ploting script is).

 * For the analysisClass_HBHETiming_reco.C:
 can generate Method0 and MAHI histograms: method = 1 and 2